Skip to content

 President & CEO

-For more than 25 years, Dr. Burns-Wallace’s leadership has opened greater access to opportunities, shaped policies that expand resources, and better positioned communities to thrive.
+Dr. Burns-Wallace’s leadership has opened greater access to opportunities, shaped policies that expand resources, and better positioned communities to thrive.
 An award-winning public sector leader and educator, Dr. Burns-Wallace is recognized for her ability to envision and implement innovative, data-informed solutions in complex organizations that yield sustainable impact.

 Prior to joining the Kauffman Foundation, Dr. Burns-Wallace was the secretary of administration and the chief information technology officer for the State of Kansas under Governor Laura Kelly.
 She was the first African American to hold either cabinet seat in the state’s history.

 Prior to Governor Kelly’s appointment, she had a 15-year career in higher education, serving at University of Kansas as vice provost for undergraduate education, University of Missouri as assistant vice provost of undergraduate education and assistant vice provost for enrollment management, and at Stanford University as an assistant dean of undergraduate admissions.
-Dr. Burns-Wallace began her career as a diplomat with the U.S. Department of State, serving tours in China, South Africa, and in Washington D.C.
+Dr. Burns-Wallace began her career as a diplomat with the U.S. Department of State, serving tours in China, South Africa, and in Washington, D.C.
 She was trained in French and Mandarin Chinese.

 Service is a cornerstone of Dr. Burns-Wallace’s journey.
 She was elected to the Stanford University Board of Trustees in 2020, and she previously has held board roles in numerous local, regional, and national organizations including the College Board and Heart of Missouri United Way.
 She was recently elected as a life member to the prestigious Council on Foreign Relations.
 She is also a member of numerous organizations focused on service and philanthropic engagement including Alpha Kappa Alpha, Sorority Inc., Jack and Jill of America – Johnson County Chapter, and The Sister Circle.